VMois/deku/README.md

 Here implementation details of the project are discussed.

-Deku is written in **C++14** and was tested only on **Linux**.
+Deku is written in **C++14** and was tested only on **Linux** (in Docker Compose, manually).
 Initially, I was thinking to use a raw sockets to develop the library, but after some time I realized that there are so many different edge cases and issues you can encounter.
 Instead, I decided to use an amazing networking and threading library called [ZeroMQ](https://zeromq.org).
 ZeroMQ not only simplifies the development of the project, but also allows, in future, to make *Deku* stable, performant and easy to use.

-<a name="external"></a>

-### External libraries

-External libraries used:

-- `hiredis`, C library to connect to Redis
-- `czmq`, high-level C Binding for ZeroMQ

 <a name="structure"></a>